infinyte7/ocloze/README.md

 The project made using HTML/CSS/JS, pyodide and genanki python module.

-It is web app for original [cloze overlapper addon](https://github.com/glutanimate/cloze-overlapper).
+It is web app for original [cloze overlapper addon by Glutanimate](https://github.com/glutanimate/cloze-overlapper).

 # Quick Start